<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=548598725911645&amp;ev=PageView&amp;noscript=1">

 Note about Teacher Certification: The M.Ed program does not provide certification to teach in the public school system.
 The Bard Center for Environmental Policy and the Bard MAT Program offers a dual-degree option (M.S./M.A.T.) for students seeking the flexibility to pursue either a policy career or a teaching position in public schools.
 The M.Ed. program, by contrast, is for students pursuing careers in the education space between the public school classroom and environmental policy analysis or advocacy.

-The Bard Master’s in Environmental Education is the best environmental degree that you’ve never heard of.
-Graduate degrees focused exclusively on environmental education are quite rare.
-Only 5 other schools in the United States offer programs with the same level of specialization and focus on environmental education.
-What truly sets Bard’s program apart is our rigorous, integrated curriculum and our emphasis on extended, professional internships throughout the second year of the program.
-These internships can form the basis for capstone projects and the extraordinary career success our Center for Environmental Policy graduates have experienced thus far.
-Our program has a full set of distinctive features:
+What truly sets our environmental education masters apart is our rigorous, integrated curriculum and our emphasis on extended, professional internships throughout the second year of the program.
+(This is so much more than what an outdoor education certificate or an environmental education certificate can offer!)
+These internships can form the basis for capstone projects and the extraordinary career success our graduates have experienced thus far.

 • Integrated, interdisciplinary curriculum